Exhibition ran to 16 March 2021.

 He studied art at the internationally renowned Townsville TAFE College in Far North Queensland, Australia, graduated with honours in drawing and then spent time in Melbourne scribbling ads for a local newspaper.
 He then moved to London where he was snapped up as an illustrator by Saatchi and Saatchi Advertising.

-Peter returned to Australia, secured a position at a small advertising agency in Sydney and after a few years of being paid in bottle tops and belly button lint was headhunted by Saatchi and Saatchi Advertising, New Zealand.
+Peter returned to Australia, secured a position at a small advertising agency in Sydney and after a few years was headhunted by Saatchi and Saatchi Advertising, New Zealand.

 He has since lived and worked in this country as an award winning art director, copywriter and illustrator.